 Edith Hamilton, despite her successful and accomplished life, experienced a significant heart attack in 1973.
 She managed to survive the initial attack.
 However, unfortunately, she passed away as she suffered from a second stroke on August 11, 1973.
 She was laid to rest in the American section of the cemetery in Versailles, marking the final resting place of this literary genius.
 Her contributions to the world of literature continue to resonate even after her passing, leaving behind a lasting legacy that will be cherished by readers and scholars for years to come.

-Some Important Facts about Her
+Some Important Facts About Her

-- Although she produced various literary marvels, yet her efforts in the interior design field are also commendable.
+- Although she produced various literary marvels, her efforts in the interior design field are also commendable.
 She expressed her artistic ideas in her book, The Decoration of Houses, published in 1897.